 I have personally found great value in attending and actively participating in conferences within my specific areas of expertise, and maintaining my visibility thereafter.
 Given that my professional interests veer towards International Development, I have prioritized my participation in specific annual World Bank and United Nations conferences – where my networking is strategic and deliberate.
 If you are so inclined, publishing articles in journals, newspapers, blogs, or right here on LinkedIn can also generate some interest around your work (your options are endless – so be creative).

 Remain incredibly positive at all times.

-Together, these six lessons have seen me through the lowest and most challenging points of this journey, and have certainly brought me a lot closer to my “dream career” and that measure of fulfillment that I so greatly desire.
-I can now see the light at the end of the tunnel, and some amazing opportunities are already emerging.
+Together, these seven principles have seen me through the lowest and most challenging periods of my life and career, and have certainly brought me a lot closer to God’s divine plan for my life and that measure of personal fulfillment that I so greatly desire.

-Today, sharing these very personal thoughts with you is rather liberating for me, and I encourage you to share them with anyone currently on a journey to self-discovery, clarity of vision, peace of mind; or in pursuit of a fulfilling career, and an amazing life.
+Today, sharing these very personal thoughts with you is rather liberating for me, and I encourage you to share them with anyone currently on a journey to self-discovery, clarity of vision, peace of mind, or simply in pursuit of a fulfilling life and career.